astavonin/presentations/active_objects/presentation.md

 where:

-- S<sub>latency</sub> is the theoretical speedup of the execution of the whole task;
+- S<sub>latency</sub> is the theoretical speedup of the execution of the whole task.
-- `s` is the speedup of the part of the task that benefits from improved system resources (parallel execution count);
+- `s` is the speedup of the part of the task that benefits from improved system resources (parallel execution count).
 - `p` is the proportion of execution time that the part benefiting from improved resources originally occupied (in %).

-Impact: if you can run in  parallel 25% of your code on 10 executors (threads) then **theoretically** achievable speedup is 3.077 and only 3.883 for 100 executors!
+Impact: if you can run 25% of your code in parallel on 10 executors (threads) then **theoretically** achievable speedup is 3.077 and only 3.883 for 100 executors!

 ---
 # Concurrent interactions

-There are 2 main types of interaction in concurrent applications:
+There are 2 main types of interactions in concurrent applications:

 - Shared memory;

 - Message passing:

-    - Communicating sequential processes (CSP);
+    - Communicating sequential processes (CSP).

     - Actors model.